-The "research institute Geisenheim" in the city Geisenheim im Rheingau in the Land Hessen was founded in 1872 by the German banker Baron Eduard von Lade (1817-1904) as a "Royal Prussian educational institution for fruit and viticulture".
-The son of a wine merchant had acquired a considerable fortune with export, banking and arms shops and sat down in 1861 in Geisenheim to rest.
-He left there a luxurious country estate in the classicist style called "Monrepos" (French "my retirement home") with extensive parks near the bank of the Rhine From then on he built and devoted himself to private interests, among which fruit growing and the cultivation of new fruit varieties.
-The Prussian King Wilhelm I (1797-1888) and the Chancellor Otto von Bismarck (1815-1898) he had sent boxes of apples and pears several times along with a request to found a "pomological college" in Geisenheim, which he was finally allowed to do.
+The "Geisenheim Research Institute" in the city of Geisenheim in Rheingau in the state of Hesse was founded in 1872 by the German banker Freiherr Eduard von Lade (1817-1904) as the "Royal Prussian School for Fruit and Wine Growing".
+The son of a wine dealer had acquired a considerable fortune from export, banking and arms business and retired in Geisenheim in 1861.
+He left there a luxurious country house in the classicist style called "Monrepos" (French "my retirement home") with extensive parks near the bank of the Rhine From then on, he established and devoted himself to private interests, the most important of which included fruit growing and the breeding of new fruit varieties.
+The Prussian King Wilhelm I (1797-1888) and the Chancellor Otto von Bismarck (1815-1898) he had sent boxes of apples and pears several times with the request that he be allowed to found a "pomological college" in Geisenheim, which he was eventually allowed to do.

-Today, the research institute Geisenheim conducts applied and basic research in the fields of viticulture, horticulture, oenology and beverage research.
-In close cooperation with RheinMain University of Applied Sciences, five other institutes with a total of 14 subject areas also provide lectures and exercises to around 1,000 students from viticulture and oenology, beverage technology, horticulture and landscape architecture in Geisenheim.
-This is the only academic education in this field in the entire German-speaking area.
-There is also cooperation with the well-known English training institute WSET (Wine & Spirit Education Trust).
-The aim is to put innovative research into practice and offer it in order to strengthen its competitiveness.
-See also below BDO and Wine Event Geisenheim,
+Today, the Geisenheim Research Institute conducts applied and basic research in the fields of viticulture, horticulture, oenology and beverage research.
+As part of a close link with the RheinMain University of Applied Sciences in Geisenheim, five institutes with a total of 14 subject areas also support around 1,000 students in the fields of viticulture and oenology, beverage technology, horticulture and landscape architecture in lectures and exercises by the staff of the research institute.
+This is the only academic training in this area in the entire German-speaking area.
+There is also a cooperation with the well-known English training institute WSET (Wine & Spirit Education Trust).
+The aim is to implement and offer innovative research in practice in order to strengthen its competitiveness.
+See also under BDO and Wine event Geisenheim,